-Since we’ve already mentioned what you can do data, we’re not going to go into it again.
+Since we’ve already mentioned what you can do with data, we’re not going to go into it again.
 Instead, we’re going to look at the data that you need to build a practical floor plan.

 That’s because you can’t use any old retail data.
 You need data that considers your Product, Period, Fact, and Market.
 Along with that, you must know the physical size of your store and your retail fixture dimensions.
 With this information at hand, you’ll be able to determine not only your store layout but also your maximum selling space.

 On the other hand, if you don’t use retail data to build your floor plan, you’ll end up with a store that doesn’t reflect the actual behaviour of your customers and how they shop.
 In short, you could end up placing favourite products in the wrong sections of your store, thereby frustrating shoppers.

 When building your floor plan, it’s not only about what you want to achieve as a retail business.
 You shouldn’t even think about yourself when creating your floor plan.

 Instead, you should be thinking about your customers first.
 More specifically, you should be thinking about how they shop your store.
 That’s because by understanding them and knowing what they buy, you can design a floor plan that meets their expectations.